drinkataco/location-events-api/README.md

   - The .env secret can be created/updated by passing through `-f .env`.
   - The docker registry secret can be created/updated by passing through `-r username:password`
 - Applies the kubernetes resources to your cluster

+After deployment your resources can access locally using [https://localhost](https://localhost)

 Note: If deploying this cluster locally, and are using the redis and mongo development containers provided in the [docker compose](./docker-compose.yml) file - swap out the hostnames from `localhost` to `host.docker.internal` in your .env file!